 Our laboratory’s research investigates the neural substrates and behavioral mechanisms of the cognitive factors – attention, working memory, and executive control – that influence the remarkable perceptual abilities of the human mind.

 We employ functional MRI studies and behavioral psychophysical experiments, along with computational analysis of information processing to perform these investigations.
-NIH- and NSF-supported projects in the lab are currently investigating: the interactions between visual attention and visual memory systems; multisensory (visual and auditory) attentional networks; functional distinctions between subregions of the parietal lobe and frontal lobes; and the effects of training and experience on perceptual-attentional networks.
+NIH- and NSF-supported projects in the lab are currently investigating: the interactions between visual attention and visual memory systems; multisensory (visual, auditory and tactile) attentional networks; functional distinctions between subregions of the parietal lobe and frontal lobes; and the effects of training and experience on perceptual-attentional networks.
 Much of our work focuses on revealing these mechanisms in healthy young adults, but we are collaborating on research regarding aging individuals, Parkinson’s Disease patients, and individuals with mild Traumatic Brain Injury (mTBI).

 Attention Networks in the Brain